advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 Migrating a virtual CPU within the same scheduling domain incurs less cost compared to moving it to a different domain due to the proximity of caches between cores.
 The Linux scheduler uses detailed information about migration costs between different scheduling domains or CPUs to determine if a migration is beneficial.

 Understanding CPU scheduling details is crucial for diagnosing MySQL performance problems.
 A key question is whether Linux's scheduling mechanisms can effectively manage thousands of concurrent threads in MySQL.
-Since MySQL operates on a thread-based model, it¡¯s important to assess how the Linux scheduler handles such a high volume of threads.
+Since MySQL operates on a thread-based model, it's important to assess how the Linux scheduler handles such a high volume of threads.
 Does it simply allocate CPU time evenly among them?

 Consider a scenario where there are *N* user threads and *C* CPU cores, with each core supporting dual hyper-threading.
 Ideally, without considering context switch overhead, each user thread should receive the following CPU execution time per second.
 $$